-Charles William Boyd, the iconic pioneer, came to Central Oregon in 1904, drawn by the potential to grow his cattle business.
+Our neighborhood is named for Charles William Boyd, the iconic pioneer, who came to Central Oregon in 1904, drawn by the potential to grow his cattle business.
 He purchased six acres by the Deschutes River with prospects for a water wheel and dam.
 A year later his family joined him and eventually his holdings grew to 600 acres supplying beef across the region.
 The area became know for its ranching and timber industries.

 BANA welcomes newcomers and long time residents to participate in our activities and meetings.
 See Get Involved.

 A pre permit public meeting on the proposal to build a marijuana cultivation operation at 20755 High Desert Lane will be held at 4:30 December 19.
 The proposed building would be south of the sports complex above Empire BLVD.
 The meeting is open to residents of Body Acres Neighborhood.